What Does an Internal Medicine Veterinarian Do?

 Internal Medicine Veterinarian Salary

 An internal medicine veterinarian's salary can vary depending on location and experience.
+Board-certified specialists, such as vets certified in internal medicine, tend to earn salaries higher than veterinarians in general, but the BLS does not offer salary data for each of the veterinary specialties.
 The U.S. Bureau of Labor Statistics (BLS) provides salary information for veterinarians in general:

 - Median Annual Salary: $93,830